t-p/PiCluster/apps/transmission/README.md

 ## Integration with Sonarr/Radarr

-The deployment includes a post-processing script that automatically moves completed downloads based on labels:

-- **sonarr** label → moves to `/downloads-sonarr`
-- **radarr** label → moves to `/downloads-radarr`
+Transmission, Sonarr, and Radarr all use the same dynamically provisioned NFS PVC (`shared-downloads-pvc`) for downloads.
+Categories in Transmission (e.g., `radarr`, `tv-sonarr`) ensure that completed downloads are placed in separate subdirectories under `/downloads/complete/`, which are visible to all apps.

 Configure in Sonarr/Radarr:
-1. Set download client category/label appropriately
+1. Set download client category/label appropriately (e.g., `radarr` for movies, `tv-sonarr` for TV)
-2. Monitor respective download directories
-3. Files are automatically moved when complete
+2. Transmission will automatically create subdirectories for each category under `/downloads/complete/`
+3. Sonarr and Radarr will import files from their respective subdirectories

+**All apps must reference `/downloads` as the download directory in their configuration, as this is the shared mount point for the shared PVC.**

 ## Performance Tips